backstage/actions/README.md

 current actions are to help manage the maintenance of the main Backstage repository.

-## TODO:
+## TODO

 - [ ] Get this repo set up with two initial actions, one for PR sync, and one for cron polling.
-- [ ] Migrate all existing custom workflow scripts from backstage/backstage
+- [ ] Migrate all existing custom workflow scripts from backstage/backstage into
-  into these new actions.
+      these new actions.

   - [ ] Migrate `.github/workflows/automate_merge_renovate_prs.yaml`
   - [ ] Migrate `.github/workflows/automate_review-labels-scheduled.yaml`